bootique/bootique/UPGRADE.md

-* [bootique-jersey #80](https://github.com/bootique/bootique-jersey/issues/80): If you are using Jersey client instrumentation, note that a metric name reported in the healthcheck was changed from `bq.JerseyClient.Threshold.Requests` to `bq.JerseyClient.Requests.PerMin`.
+* [bootique-jersey #80](https://github.com/bootique/bootique-jersey/issues/80): If you are using Jersey client instrumentation, note that a metric name reported in the healthcheck was changed from `bq.JerseyClient.Threshold.Requests` to `bq.JerseyClient.Requests.PerMin`, and default `warning/critical` thresholds changed from `3/15` to `60/120`.
 Also, healthcheck thresholds configuration was restructured and requires an update:

 ```yaml
 # The old structure looked like this: